manoranjith-shankar/originx-dapp/README.md

 In simple words, originX is a collaboration of opensea for NFT ethusiasts and GoFundMe for donators who raise funds for a cause.
 By listing their assests, NFT owners get an incentive of 5% of their set selling price (no bidding nor bargaining). while, the users buys tickets for raffles to get a chance to be a random winner of the NFT.
 On an average of **0.3 ETH** goes to charity for every **1 ETH** being raffled.

 - refer.
 [Raffle Information](https://originx-docs.0xc0d3rs.tech/overview/raffle-pool)

-### Usage of multiple consensys products: Make a Dapp That Slaps, No Cap

-- Infura (Rpc APIs)
-- Linea (contract deployment)
-- Truffle project

 ### How it works